bruin-data/ingestr/docs/supported-sources/chess.md

 The result of this command will be a table in the `chess.duckdb` database.

-## Available Tables
+## Tables

 Chess source allows ingesting the following sources into separate tables:

-- `profiles`: Retrives player profiles based on a list of player usernames.
+- `profiles`: Retrieves player profiles based on a list of player usernames.
-- `games`: Retrives players' games for specified players.
+- `games`: Retrieves players' games for specified players.
-- `archives`: Retrives url to game archives for specified players.
+- `archives`: Retrieves the URLs to game archives for specified players.

 Use these as `--source-table` parameter in the `ingestr ingest` command.